webdevops/Dockerfile/README.md

 All `base` inherited containers provides an modular provisioning available as simple shell scripts and ansible roles.
 See [base/README.md](base/README.md) for more informations.

+The configuration and provisioning files are build from [_provisioning/](_provisioning/README.md) to get a consistent configuraiton for all containers.
+This also should reduce copy&paste errors because the configuration will be deployed automatically into containers on build process.

 # Images